Andy Cohen Explains Why He Skipped Lisa Vanderpump’s Bar Opening On Twitter After Fan Calls Him ‘Disgusting’

-Andy Cohen didn’t attend the opening of Lisa Vanderpump’s new Las Vegas bar and restaurant, the Vanderpump Rules Cocktail Garden, on Saturday night and faced backlash on Twitter for his alleged failure to support the Real Housewives of Beverly Hills star.
+Andy Cohen didn’t attend the opening of Lisa Vanderpump’s new Las Vegas bar and restaurant, Vanderpump Cocktail Garden, on Saturday night and faced backlash on Twitter for his alleged failure to support the Real Housewives of Beverly Hills star.

-According to an April 1 report from Us Weekly magazine, a fan tweeted to Cohen days ago and slammed him for allegedly being bias and asked why he missed out on Vanderpump’s extravagant event, which was held inside of her new venue at Caesar’s Palace.
+According to an April 1 report from Us Weekly magazine, a fan tweeted to Cohen days ago and slammed him for allegedly being bias and asked why he missed out on Vanderpump’s extravagant event, which was held inside of her new venue at Caesars Palace.

 “She deserves to be respected especially from you.
 Disgusting!” the Twitter user wrote.

-A short time later, Cohen fired back at the woman and reminded her he has a busy schedule, which became even busier earlier this year upon the arrival of his new baby boy, Benjamin.
+A short time later, Cohen fired back at the woman and reminded her that he has a busy schedule, which became even busier earlier this year upon the arrival of his new baby boy, Benjamin.

 “Because I have a two-month old son and was already away shooting the [Vanderpump Rules] reunion. is that disgusting too?” he asked.